Next: , Previous: , Up: Invoking DIRMNGR [Contents][Index]

 --no-use-tor

 The option --use-tor switches Dirmngr and thus GnuPG into “Tor mode” to route all network access via Tor (an anonymity network).
 Certain other features are disabled in this mode.
-The effect of --use-tor cannot be overridden by any other command or even be reloading gpg-agent.
+The effect of --use-tor cannot be overridden by any other command or even by reloading dirmngr.
 The use of --no-use-tor disables the use of Tor.
 The default is to use Tor if it is available on startup or after reloading dirmngr.
+The test on the availability of Tor is done by trying to connect to a SOCKS proxy at either port 9050 or 9150; if another type of proxy is listening on one of these ports, you should use --no-use-tor.

 --standard-resolver

 This option forces the use of the system’s standard DNS resolver code.
 This is mainly used for debugging.
-Note that on Windows a standard resolver is not used and all DNS access will return the error “Not Implemented” if this function is used.
+Note that on Windows a standard resolver is not used and all DNS access will return the error “Not Implemented” if this option is used.
+Using this together with enabled Tor mode returns the error “Not Enabled”.

 --recursive-resolver